How do exponential size solutions arise in semidefinite programming?

-We showed that large size solutions do not just appear as pathological examples in semidefinite programs, but they are quite common: after a linear change of variables, they appear in every strictly feasible SDP.
-As to ``how large" they get, that depends on the singularity degree of a dual problem and the so-called tail-indices of the constraint matrices.
-Further, large solutions appear in SDPs that come from minimizing a univariate polynomial, without any change of variables.
+Khachiyan's SDP is a classical pathological problem in which the size of any feasible solution is exponential in the number of variables.
+Here we showed that Khachiyan's SDP is far from being an isolated example: in any strictly feasible SDP a linear transformation induces a Khachiyan type hierarchy among a subset of the variables, and large size solutions.
+The number of variables in the hierarchy and ``how large" they get, depends on the singularity degree of a dual problem.
+Further, such a hierarchy and large solutions naturally appear in SDPs that come from sum-of-squares optimization, without any change of variables.

-We also studied how to represent large solutions in SDPs in polynomial space.
+We also studied how to represent large solutions of SDPs in polynomial space.
 Our main tool was the regularized semidefinite program \eqref{problem-sdpprime}.
-If \eqref{problem-sdp} and \eqref{problem-sdpprime} are strictly feasible, then in the latter we can verify that a strictly feasible solution exists, without computing the actual values of the ``large" variables $x_1, \dots, x_k.$ Further, SDPs that arise from polynomial optimization (Section \ref{section-polyopt}) and the SDP that represents \eqref{problem-khachiyan} are naturally in the form of \eqref{problem-sdpprime}.
+If \eqref{problem-sdp} and \eqref{problem-sdpprime} are strictly feasible, then in the latter we can verify that a strictly feasible solution exists, without computing the actual values of the ``large" variables $x_1, \dots, x_k:$ see Figure \ref{figure-add-xk}.
+Further, SDPs that arise from polynomial optimization (Section \ref{section-polyopt}) and the SDP that represents \eqref{problem-khachiyan} are naturally in the form of \eqref{problem-sdpprime}.
 Hence in these SDPs we can also certify large solutions without computing their actual values.